quaspas/genderize/README.md

 What Is This?
 -------------

-It is a script that will read in an csv sheet and save results after passing a bunch of names to [genderize.io](http://genderize.io/) which does the real work.
+It is a script that will read in a csv of names, pass them to [genderize.io](http://genderize.io/) and then save the results to a SQLite db so you can out put them however you like.

 How Do I Run It?
 ----------------

-    >> python genderize.py --file /path/to/my/excel_file.xls
+    >> python genderize.py --file /path/to/my/csv_file.csv

-This will read from the `name` column of the csv and check the genderize.io The results will be saved to a SQLite database `genderize.db`.
+This will read from the `name` column of the csv.
+The results will be saved to a SQLite database `genderize.db`.